 - Select the Account Type and provide an Account Name, Username, and Password

-4. Deploy JetPatch Connector to all endpoints (see article)
+4. Deploy JetPatch Connector (see article)

 - In the Servers tab, select the endpoints, and click Server Actions > Manage Intigua on Server: